Green Dragon, Dragon Root

 The genus, Arisaema Mart., was named and described as such by Carl Friedrich Philipp von Martius in Flora in 1831.

-Plants of the World Online lists 197 species in the Arisaema genus (as of 4-24-20 when I am updating this page.
-It is a member of the Araceae Family with a total of 129 accepted genera.
+Plants of the World Online lists 203 species in the Arisaema genus (as of 3-1-21 when I last updated this page).
+It is a member of the plant family Araceae with a total of 140 accepted genera.
 Those numbers could change periodically as updates are made.
+The numbers have increased since the last update.

 I was mushroom hunting in the woods at a friend’s farm, with my camera, when I spotted this small colony of Arisaema dracontium commonly known as Green Dragon and Dragon Root.
 I knew it was some kind of Aroid because I grow Amprphophallus but I didn’t know the species.
 When I returned home with photos of 15 species to identify, I used iNaturalist to make a proper ID.